OgaoNeema/ogaoneema/README.md

     <h1 style="color:#00FFFF;font-size:2.5em;">👩🏾‍💻About Me:</h1>
 </div>

 I am **Neema Ogao**, a computer science student and a tech enthusiast.
 I am passionate about learning, building, and experimenting with technology.
-Here are a few quick highlights about me:
+Here are a few quick things about me:

-- 🌟**Frontend Development Fan:** I love crafting sleek, interactive web applications that engage users.
+- 🌟**Frontend Development Fan:** I love coming up with sleek, creative web applications.
 - 🛡️**Cybersecurity Learner:** I am currently diving into the world of cybersecurity.
 - 💻**Tech Stack:** I am fluent in multiple technologies(and still exploring more!).